Fizzify/dark-light-mode-notes/README.md

 # dark-light-mode-notes
- This is an Electron app specifically built for myself, it has a darkmode and lightmode toggler and it saves in your local storage.
+ This is an Electron app specifically built for myself for taking notes or a todolist, it has a darkmode and lightmode toggler and it saves in your local storage.
 Feel free to use this with whatever you want.

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/uses-html.svg)](https://forthebadge.com)